Return to top

 ❓ Recipe FAQs

-Yes, matcha powder is high in caffeine.
+Yes, matcha naturally contains caffeine, but much less than a cup of coffee.
 One serving or one teaspoon of matcha powder has around 70 mg of caffeine in it.
-Each 1/2 cup serving of this dessert contains about 1.5 teaspoons of matcha powder – which means it’s about 100mg of caffeine.
+Each 1/2 cup serving of this dessert contains about 1.5 teaspoons of matcha powder, which means it’s about 100mg of caffeine.
 This vegan matcha ice cream recipe will give you a nice caffeinated boost!

 What can I do if my ice cream has frozen solid and I can’t scoop it?

-If your ice cream is too hard to scoop, let it sit at room temperature for 5–10 minutes (or longer if needed) or microwave it for 10–15 seconds before serving.
-For easier scooping in the future, store it in a shallow container, add a tablespoon of alcohol or liquid sweetener to lower the freezing point, and use a hot scoop by running it under warm water before serving.
+If my ice cream is too hard to scoop, I let it sit at room temperature for 5 to 10 minutes.
+To make scooping easier next time, I store it in a shallow container, add a tablespoon of alcohol or liquid sweetener to lower the freezing point, and run my scoop under warm water before serving.

 Homemade vegan matcha ice cream in a grey bowl with chocolate shavings.